ARRIVALS AND

 Is the transfer from and to the airport included?

-A transfer is included in the “all-Inclusive” package from and to the airport in Verona.
-For all other packages and other airports there is a charge.
-Request a price based upon the number of people and the number of bike boxes in your group.
+A transfer from and to the airport in Verona “Valerio Catullo” is included in most of our packages.
+For Milano-Venice-Bergamo or other airports there is a charge and advance notice is required.
+Request a price based upon the number of people and the number of bike boxes.

 Can I ride the day I arrive?